Puerto Vallarta with Kids: Beach Town Charm Meets Jungle Adventure

 Money and Language

-Puerto Vallarta offers excellent value compared to Caribbean resort destinations.
-Street food is remarkably affordable, local buses cost just a few pesos, and many of the best experiences -- walking the Malecon, watching sunsets, exploring tide pools -- are completely free.
-Budget for one or two big excursions and fill the rest of your days with the kind of slow, simple fun that kids remember most.
-English is widely spoken in tourist areas, but learning a handful of Spanish phrases goes a long way.
-Teaching your kids to say por favor and gracias is a wonderful travel lesson, and watching your child order tacos in Spanish is its own reward.
+Puerto Vallarta is excellent value compared to Caribbean resort destinations.
+Street food is remarkably affordable, local buses are pennies, and many of the best experiences (walking the Malecon, watching sunsets, exploring tide pools) are free.
+Budget for one or two big excursions and fill the rest of your days with the slow, simple fun kids remember most.

 The Bottom Line